gabicavalcante/server-python/README.txt

 that will call the cgi-bin script 'incrementNum'.

 In the client directory we can find a script to a soap client (the rest client was implemented in the form_increment_rest.html).
-We can find too a script to rest and soap client that will use the cgi-bin script 'numberToWords' (rest) and 'numberToWordsSoap' (soap).
+We can find too a script to rest and soap server that will use the cgi-bin script 'numberToWords' (rest) and 'numberToWordsSoap' (soap).

 There is a file with a simple server made to the first TD in 'simple_server/simple_server.py'.